Top 12 Winter Fruits for Health and How to Eat Them - Dr. Axe

 Compared to whole fruit, fruit juice is also significantly higher in calories, which can contribute to weight gain.
 Therefore, it’s best to opt for whole fruit over fruit juice whenever possible.

 Citrus fruits also contain a much higher amount of citric acid than non-citrus fruit, which can erode tooth enamel over time and increase the risk of developing cavities.
-For this reason, it’s important to keep your intake in moderation and enjoy with a variety of other fruits.
+For this reason, it’s important to keep your intake in moderation and enjoy a variety of other fruits.

 Certain types of fruit may also interact with medications.
 Specifically, grapefruit, tangelos and Seville oranges contain a chemical known as furanocoumarin, which can block the activity of a specific enzyme needed to break down some medications, such as statins and benzodiazepines.

-If you take any prescription medications, be sure to talk to a trusted health care professional before consuming new fruits to prevent interactions.
+If you take any prescription medications, be sure to talk to a trusted healthcare professional before consuming new fruits to prevent interactions.

 Additionally, keep in mind that kiwi allergies are somewhat common and responsible for 10 percent of all food allergy reactions in children.
 People with allergies to latex and other fruits like avocados and bananas should be especially cautious.